-Our mission at Jumpstart is to make the world more equitable by building a collaborative talent marketplace that creates more opportunity for everyone.
+Our mission at Canvas is to make the world more equitable by building a collaborative talent marketplace that creates more opportunity for everyone.
 Sure enough, that doesn’t happen overnight.
 It takes years of hard work and dedication.
 And more importantly, it takes understanding, empathy, and acknowledgment.
 We must work to understand other people’s lived experiences to create a better tomorrow.
 And, as we all celebrate Black History Month, it’s important for this to be top of mind.

 If previous years have taught us anything, it's that we can all do a better job celebrating Black History Month.
-At Jumpstart, our goal for this month is to continue a narrative that we started last year: highlighting the challenges our society still faces in including Black and Brown talent within our workplaces, but also celebrating the work of those committed to pushing our society forward.
+At Canvas, our goal for this month is to continue a narrative that we started last year: highlighting the challenges our society still faces in including Black and Brown talent within our workplaces, but also celebrating the work of those committed to pushing our society forward.

 We are celebrating Black History Month in three ways—reflecting, rewarding, and recognizing.
 One helpful way to reflect is by reading impactful books by Black authors.
 From timeless novels to contemporary memoirs, we’ve highlighted some of our favorites.
 Whether you’re looking to improve your diversity, equity, and inclusion plan or you’re looking to help push past barriers, understanding the Black lived experience is the place to start.